acstud/lab1/README.md

 ## I am editing on my local machine!
 How do I copy files to the cluster?

-Upload the sources to your home directory on `linux-bastion.tudelft.nl`.
+Upload the sources to your home directory on `student-linux.tudelft.nl`.
 This is in sync with the INSY cluster nodes.

 For example, when you are in the lab1 baseline project directory, you can use